power to the party: meet the people who make afropunk so special | read | i-D

 Dre'Sean Hendrix, 17, Birmingham

 What do you do?
 I'm an entrepreneur.
-I write my own musicand am hoping to play at AFROPUNKin 2017.
-I'm writing a book on black royal history and I make custom and paintings.
+I write my own musica nd am hoping to play at AFROPUNK in 2017.
+I'm writing a book on black royal history and I make costumes and paintings.
 What attracted you to AFROPUNK London?
 It's a place where all brothers and sisters, kings and queens can come together and unite.
-It's a mix between politics, music and art and that's what makes me as a person.
+It's a mix between politics, music, and art and that's what makes me as a person.
 When I was there it felt like I was home.
 What's an issue close to your heart?
 How black youth feel.
 I try to embrace all beauty within the community so that black children will grow up to love themselves.

 Cakes Da Killa